 Franchise Tax: Support the elimination of the corporate franchise tax.
 Protect the exclusion of long-term debt from the corporate franchise tax base.
-Promote the sourcing of sales for corporate income and franchise tax purposes to be based on the ultimate physical delivery of the product to the purchaser in the state of Louisiana.

-Combined Reporting (Unitary Tax): Oppose efforts to impose mandatory combined reporting for corporate income tax purposes, as the imposition of this reporting method would have a detrimental impact on economic development in the state.
+Unitary Reporting : Oppose efforts to impose mandatory unitary reporting for corporate income tax purposes, as the imposition of this reporting method would have a detrimental impact on economic development in the state.